Snell Family Farm

 I am planning a wedding and want to book flowers from Snell Family Farm.
 What do I do next?

 Thank you for considering local flowers!
-We are thrilled to be growing so many options for you.
-Carolyn will be happy to chat with you to discuss your flower options, starting no earlier than one year before your event.
-The best way to start the conversation is to email firstname.lastname@example.org.
+The best way to start the conversation is to email email@example.com.
 More flower info here.

 Does Snell Family Farm host weddings?